 RHS East | Share

-Coinciding with the Mundo Latinx (Latinx World) exhibition at Fashion Space Gallery, join us for a conversation chaired by Dr Lara Torres with fashion designer, artist and social researcher, Lucia Cuba to explore her practice and use of garments as performative and political devices.
+To coincide with the Mundo Latinx (Latinx World) exhibition at Fashion Space Gallery, we hosted a conversation chaired by Dr Lara Torres with fashion designer, artist and social researcher, Lucia Cuba to explore her practice and use of garments as performative and political devices.

-The discussion will also examine counter-narratives within fashion and textiles and Lucia’s continuous questioning of the established language of fashion through projects such as Articulo 6, Exercises on Health (EOH) and other exercises.
+The discussion also examined counter-narratives within fashion and textiles and Lucia’s continuous questioning of the established language of fashion through projects such as Articulo 6, Exercises on Health (EOH) and other exercises.

 Lucia Cuba currently works as Assistant Professor of Fashion at Parsons School of Design, The New School University (NY), and as a Professor of Fashion at the School of Arts & Design at Pontificia Universidad Catolica del Peru (Lima).
 Her work critically approaches fashion design and the construction and exploration of garments as performative and political devices, broadening the understanding of the role of fashion design objects, from purely functional, commercial or aesthetic considerations to social, ethical and political perspectives.